astorDev/seege/dictionary/index.md

 }
 ```

-For the add here's the list of changes we'll perform:
+For the `Add` here's the list of changes we'll perform:

 - Remove arguments validation
 - Remove everything under `#FEATURE_RANDOMIZED_STRING_HASHING`